 Honest, Efficient and Responsive have been part of the City's motto since incorporation in 2005.
 These guiding principles are integrated into the City's core operations which utilizes a Public-Private model for the provision of city services.
-Held accountable for product and service, this business model fosters a proactive, responsive and efficient approach to providing services. a 24-hours staffed Call Center offers residents, business, and visitors a one-number connection.
+Held accountable for product and service, this business model fosters a proactive, responsive and efficient approach to providing services.
+A 24-hour staffed Call Center offers residents, businesses, and visitors a one-number connection.

 If you are seeking a location in the center of it all, you’ve found a home in Sandy Springs.
 Positioned in the heart of the metro area, Sandy Springs offers convenient access to the surrounding communities including Midtown and Downtown Atlanta.
 Interstate I-285 and Georgia 400 provide those needing to travel north, east, south or west, easy access.

 The geographic heart of the metropolitan Atlanta area rests in Sandy Springs.
 Two limited access highways: Georgia 400 (running north-south) and I-285 (running east-west) intersect Sandy Springs, enhancing travel throughout the metro area.
 The city is served by four MARTA rail stations within its Perimeter marketplace, with a direct route to Hartsfield-Jackson International Airport.
 The city is served by eight MARTA bus routes and four GRTA Xpress routes serving commuters from Cumming and Conyers to the Perimeter area.